 Most forms of steel framing used in UK construction may be grouped as follows:

-- Braced frames, in which the beams and columns are designed to resist vertical loads only.
-The connections are designed as nominally pinned or ‘simple’.
+- Braced frames or 'simple' construction, in which the beams and columns are designed to resist vertical loads only.
+The connections are designed as nominally pinned.

 - Rigid or continuous frames, in which the framed structure is designed so that the connections between the members are moment-resisting.